Domestic firewood collection in river red gum reserves

 Energy efficiency and home heating alternatives

-The Department of Planning and Environment has also adopted the taskforce recommendation to encourage alternative forms of heating and to provide information about energy efficiency.
+The Department of Climate Change, Energy, the Environment and Water has also adopted the taskforce recommendation to encourage alternative forms of heating and to provide information about energy efficiency.

 Permits to collect firewood